Nirina Zubir

-Nirina Raudatul Jannah Zubir, better known simply as Nirina Zubir, (born 12 March 1980) is an Indonesian actress and television presenter of Minangkabau descent.
+Nirina Raudhatul Jannah Zubir, better known simply as Nirina Zubir, is an Indonesian actress and television presenter of Minangkabau descent.

 Life

-Nirina was born in Antananarivo, Madagascar to expatriate Indonesian parents of ethnic Minangkabau origin hailing from Pariaman, West Sumatra, where her father, Zubir Amin was working as a senior diplomat with the Indonesian Embassy in that country.

-Her name means "a special given one" in the Malagasy language and she was registered at birth as Nirina Raudhatul Jannah Zubir.
+Nirina was born in Antananarivo, Madagascar to expatriate Indonesian parents of ethnic Minangkabau as well as Acehnese origin hailing from Pariaman, West Sumatra and East Aceh Regency, Acheh, where her father, Zubir Amin was attached as a senior diplomat with the Indonesian Embassy in that country at the time of her birth.
+Her name means "a special given one" in the Malagasy language with the Arabic words of her middle name(s) meaning paradiseful garden, referring to the Masjid an-Nabawi, one of the two holiest sites in Islam, the other being Masjidil Haram and she was registered at birth as Nirina Raudhatul Jannah Zubir.

 Nirina graduated from the STIE Perbanas School of Economics.
 She eventually looked for other options as soon as graduation.
 She admitted to never imagining becoming a radio DJ.
 Her first career at MTVonSky radio station (now MTV Sky) was a coincidence.
 According to Nirina, it was her friends who applied to MTVonSky under her name.

 Her friends' move turned into a major change in her life.
-Quite beyond her expectations, MTVonSky hired Nirina because of her distinctive noisy-yet-witty personality.
+Quite beyond her expectations, MTVonSky hired Nirina because of her distinctive personality.

 “So there was my [first] opportunity [in the entertainment world].”

 That first opportunity had led Nirina to bigger and better things.
 After landing one of the coolest jobs around — MTV video jockey — Nirina quickly gained fame.
 Her other talents were then noticed, including her ability to speak Mandarin, which she learned while living in Hong Kong and China for several years as a child.
 Former president Megawati Sukarnoputri even asked Nirina to become her personal interpreter during the 2000 Indonesian visit by the Chinese vice president.
 Her popularity then led to some movie roles, including in 30 Hari Mencari Cinta (30 Days to Find Love) and Mirror.